timothyhuo1/timothyhuo1.github.io/projects/HiTEA.md

 This project was created using front-end development and hosted with Amazon Web Services (AWS).
 During the beginning of the summer this year, I watched boot camps on HTML/CSS on youtube.
 Towards the end of the summer, I completed a Udemy course on full-stack development.
 I did most of creating the website while my partner helped me design individual pages.
 Then, I learned how to configure a static website using a custom domain on AWS.
 This project helped me understand how a website works and showed me the endless possibilities of web design.
 In this project, I improved my web application skills and discovered helpful tools on the internet.

-This project is still a work-in-progress, as there are still so many things we can still work on and implement.
+This project is still a work-in-progress, as there are still so many things we can still work on.
 I'm currently trying to set up an online order service using square-up.
-A couple of things I want to try is to implement a back-end, so I'll be able to gather customer input.
+A couple of things I want to try are to implement a back-end, so I'll be able to gather customer input.
 Also, make the website more interactive using javascript.
 Hopefully, I can apply the things I learn in college to this project.

 Website: http://hitea808.com/